MuriloFrade/google-spreadsheets-db/README.md

 ### Spreadsheet ID and sheet names

 The **spreadsheet ID** is the value between the "/d/" and the "/edit" in the URL of your spreadsheet.
-Use it to instanciate GoogleSpreadsheetDb.
+Use it to instanciate GoogleSpreadsheetsDb.

 `https://docs.google.com/spreadsheets/d/spreadsheetId/edit#gid=0`